One unit of credit equals four semester hours.

 HIS 390 Illinois History

-A survey of Illinois State History and the Illinois Constitution for the benefit of students having to take the content test for teacher certification.
+A survey of Illinois state history and the Illinois Constitution for the benefit of students having to take the content test for teacher licensure.
 It also seeks to expose the students to the history of Chicago and the major Native American tribes in the state.
 Pass/No Pass grading.

 HIS 405 History of American Culture and Thought

 An examination of the social and intellectual currents that influenced several aspects of the American character from colonial times to the present.
 Manifestations of these social and